 In my business, there are few things sadder than seeing a valuable autographed item that's been ruined by being displayed or stored improperly.
 I know, because I've damaged a few myself.

 By far, the biggest threat to an autograph is ultraviolet light (UV).
+The Apollo 11 photo shown here was autographed by all three astronauts, but Neil Armstrong's signature is now almost invisible.
+The culprit?
+UV.
 Sunlight and fluorescent lights both emit UV.
 You can't see UV but you can certainly see what it does.
 Have you ever seen a rolled up newspaper left out on a driveway for a couple days?
 It's probably turned a light shade of yellow, the edges and corners have curled and the paper has become wrinkled and maybe even a bit brittle.
 Now, newspapers are printed on low quality paper called newsprint because they're not meant to be read after a week or two at the most.
 But the fast deterioration of newspaper shows how powerful UV can be.